doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ---

-Shared [resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group) used by all quick start configurations.
+[Resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group) used by all quick start configurations.
 Note there are dependencies on this resource in the following quick starts:

 * [terraform-azurerm-vnet-spoke](../terraform-azurerm-vnet-spoke)
 * [terraform-azurerm-vm-windows](../terraform-azurerm-vm-windows)